 Table 15.
-Daily monitoring tasks Task Basic procedures Advanced procedures and troubleshooting information Watch for security notifications, which can If a potential ransomware attack is detected in the IBM Spectrum Protect environment, a On the Security Notifications page, you can take the following actions: which can ndicate athe foreground of the Operations Center.
-For more information, click the message to open the Security Notifications page.
-View notification details by client. indicate a ransomware attack.
+Daily monitoring tasks Task Basic procedures Advanced procedures and troubleshooting information - information On the Security Notifications page, you can take the following actions: View notification details by client.
 Restriction: Notifications are available only for backup-archive clients and IBM Spectrum Protect for Virtual Environments clients.
 Acknowledge a security notification by selecting it and clicking Acknowledge.
 When you acknowledge a security notification, a check mark is added to the Acknowledged column of the Security Notifications page for the selected client.
 The standard by which a notification is acknowledged is determined by your organization.
 A check mark might mean that you investigated the issue and determined that it is a false positive.
 Or it might mean that a problem exists and is being resolved.
 Assign a security notification to an administrator by selecting the security notification and clicking Assign.
-To view the assignment, the administrator must sign in to the Operations Center and click Overviews &gt; Security.
-If you are not certain whether the administrator regularly monitors the Security Notifications page, notify the administrator about the assignment.
-If the notification is a false positive, you can select the security notification and click Reset.
-The security notification is deleted.
-Historical data that is used for baseline comparisons with the most recent backup operation is deleted.
-A new baseline is calculated going forward.
-Optionally, you can disable security notifications by using the SET SECURITYNOTIF command.
+To view the assignment, the administrator regularly monitors the Security Notifications page, notify the administrator about the assignment.
+If the notification is a false positive, you can select the security notification and click • If the notification is a false positive, you • Optionally, you can disable security notifications by using the SET SECURITYNOTIF command.

-Table 15.
-Daily r Table 15.
-Daily monitoring tasks (continued) Task Basic procedures Advanced procedures and troubleshooting information Determine whether clients are at risk, in the Clients area, look for an At risk notification.
+- nonitoring tasks (continued) Task Basic procedures Advanced procedures and troubleshooting information Determine whether clients are at risk of being unprotected due to failed or missed backup operations.
+To verify whether clients are at risk, in the Clients area, look for an At risk notification.
 To view details, click the Clients area.
-Attention: If the At risk percentage in much greater than usual, it might indicate a ransomware attack.
+Attention: If the At risk percentage is much greater than usual, it might indicate a ransomware attack.
 A ransomware attack can cause backup operations to fail, thus placing clients at risk.
 For example, if the percentage of clients at risk is normally between 5% and 10%, but the percentage increases to 40% or 50%, investigate the cause.
 If you installed the client management service on a backup-archive client, you can view and analyze the client error and schedule logs by completing the following steps: In the Clients table, select the client and click Details.
-To verify whether client backup and issue, click Diagnosis.
 For clients that do not have the client management service installed, access the client system to review the client error logs.
-2 Determine whether client- related or server-related errors require attention.
-To determine the severity of any reported alerts, in the Alerts area, hover over the columns.
-To view additional information about alerts, complete the following steps: 1.
-Click the Alerts area.
-2. In the Alerts table, select an alert.
+2 Determine To diagnose an issue, click Diagnosis.
+To determine the severity of any reported alerts, in the Alerts area, hover over the To view additional information about alerts, complete the following steps: whether client- related or columns.
+1. Click the Alerts area. server-related 2.
+In the Alerts table, select an alert. errors require attention.
 3. In the Activity Log pane, review the messages.
 The pane displays related messages that were issued before and after the selected alert occurred.
-Determine whether servers that are managed by the Operations Center are available to protection services to clients.
+3 Determine whether servers that 1.
 To verify whether servers are at risk, in the Servers area, look for an Unavailable notification.
-To view additional information, click the Servers area.
-Select a server in the Servers table and click Details.
-Tip: If you detect an issue that is related to server properties, update the server properties: 1.
-In the Servers table, select a server and click Details.
-2. To update server properties, click Properties.
+Tip: If you detect an issue that is related to server properties, update the server properties: are managed by the To view additional information, click the Servers area.
+1. In the Servers table, select a server and click Details .
+Operations Center are available to provide data protection services to clients.
+3. Select a server in the Servers table and click Details .
+2. To update server properties, click Properties .